jonathanekim/jonathanekim.github.io/_portfolio/2013/The-Simple-Group/portfolio.md

 ![Image]({{ "/portfolio/2013/The-Simple-Group/Executive-Dashboard-MacbookPro.png" | relative_path }}){: .image-centered-full }

+## Rebrand

-I later completely redesigned and rebranded The Simple Group.
+In 2015, I completely redesigned and rebranded The Simple Group.
 The old design, although very friendly, didn't reflect the shift in the company from a fledgling startup to a mature investment fund.
 To help communicate The Simple Group's goal as a helping hand to entrepreneurs in developing countries, the new logo evokes the image of [cherubim](https://en.wikipedia.org/wiki/Cherub), heavenly guardians over the Garden of Eden.

 ![Image]({{ "/portfolio/2013/The-Simple-Group/Logo4.png" | relative_path }}){: .image-centered-medium }